georgejmx/risk-simulator/README.md

 - **run_war**; a function that goes through dice rolls in the game to simulate an army marching through territories.
 This is a single simulation
-- Goroutines are used to crunch through 10,000 simulations of **run_war**, recording the results
+- Goroutines are used to crunch through 10,000 simulations of the war, recording the results
-- User inputs generate a slice of type *Territory* to properly represent how the game works.
-This slice is randomly generated and is passed to **run_war**
+- Logic matches random dice rolls and territory allocation to a war result, using the board game rules
+    - **Attack:** A single dice roll, represented by *events.run_war*
+    - **Battle:** A group of exhaustive attacks on a territory, represented by *events.run_battle*
+    - **War:** Successive battles, where the attacking army successively battles all defending territories until there is an outcome, represented by *events.run_War*

+# TODO

+- Possibly give the user an option of *tall* or *flat* defending troop distribution
+- Look over and optimise goroutine logic